-- Cut them into 2 oz. pieces, leaving at least 3 eyes each piece
+- Cut them into approximately 2 oz pieces, leaving at least 3 eyes each piece

-- Set them on a paper towel lined plate or tray (cut side up so it can dry out)
+- Set them on a paper towel lined plate or tray (cut side up so the cut sides can dry out)

 - Allow them to dry out in a cool place

-- After a week or two they will sprout (if they weren’t already in the package)
+- After a week or two they will sprout (if they weren’t already)

 - Let them grow for a little while until the sprouts are 1″ – 6″ tall